Christmas Waltz (Mad Men)

 "Christmas Waltz" is the tenth episode of the fifth season of the American television drama series Mad Men and the 62nd episode of the series overall.
 It is written by Victor Levin and Matthew Weiner, and directed by Michael Uppendahl.
 It originally aired on the AMC channel in the United States on May 20, 2012.

 The episode starts on Pearl Harbor Day (December 7) 1966.
 Harry Crane tries to help out old friend Paul Kinsey, who has fallen on hard times and become involved with Hare Krishna and a bohemian devotee girlfriend.
 Lane Pryce resorts to desperation and subterfuge while trying to solve his own cash problems.
 Don and Joan commiserate with each other over drinks after Joan is served divorce papers.
 Following their conversation, Don's interest in his work is re-ignited, as he dedicates himself to landing the Jaguar account.

 While the episode was well-received, it was the lowest-rated episode of Mad Men since the penultimate episode of the third season.
-This episode also marks the first appearance of Paul Kinsey since the third season's finale "Shut the Door.
+This episode also marks the first appearance of Michael Gladis (Paul Kinsey) since the third season's finale "Shut the Door.
 Have a Seat".